-The literature search for comparative studies of outpatient palliative care identified 3,191 potentially relevant references (see Figure 4 on the following page), of which 16^{8-23} publications (describing 13 studies) met our inclusion criteria and focus on good- or fair-quality evidence.
-An additional six publications describing six studies of poor quality were also identified, but are not described below.
+The literature search for comparative studies of outpatient palliative care identified 3,191 potentially relevant references (see Figure 3 on the following page), of which 1610-25 publications (describing 13 studies) met our inclusion criteria and focused on good or fair quality evidence.
+An additional six studies of poor quality were also identified, but are not described in detail below.